Some of the links on this site are affiliate links. Farmland Riches is sponsored by AcreTrader.

 This is the primary money-maker for AcreTrader.
 The previous two fees are relatively revenue-neutral for the company.
 Where they make their money is through acting as a broker in transactions.

 When AcreTrader buys farmland from a seller, they charge the seller a 5% fee.
 This is similar to the fee you pay a real estate agent for selling your house.
-By making their money by charging the seller, they can afford to provide investors with very competitive fees.
+This fee is for the seller of the land only, not the investor.

 - Ability to select your own investments rather than investing in a fund

-- Invest on a tax-advantaged basis using a self-directed IRA (SDIRA)
+- You can invest on a tax-advantaged basis using a self-directed IRA (SDIRA)

 - No secondary market available to sell your investment early

 When it comes to investing in farmland, there have never been more opportunities at your fingertips for breaking into this asset class.
 As one of the most popular options out there, AcreTrader is a platform that is making many investors aware of the farmland investing space for the first time.

 With the rise of crowdfunding farmland platforms, it's likely that more everyday money will make its way into this asset class.
 If you are an accredited investor looking to get ahead of the wave, AcreTrader could be a great opportunity for you to do just that.